Pharm

 Naproxen

-: B (D in third trimester)
+Historically Pregnancy Category B (D in third trimester)

-Do not use in first or third trimester (PDA risk)
+Do NOT use in first or third trimester (PDA risk)

 Opioid Analgesic

-s (relatively safe in limited use)
+Relatively safe in limited use

 Morphine